Supervised Reward Inference: Experiments

-Throughout our experiments, we discovered that SRI was capable of learning reward functions with a high degree of accuracy (see Table \ref{tab:pickplace}), in a wide variety of situations where optimality-assuming methods completely fail (Figure \ref{fig:lazy_reach}; Tables \ref{tab:pickplace}, \ref{tab:reachdata}, \ref{tab:ppdata}).
-It performed well even when the behavior-reward mapping was profoundly noisy (Figure \ref{fig:noisy_reach}), and even when it only received a single noisy demonstration (Figure \ref{fig:reach_dem_efficiency}); unsurprisingly, though, it performed even better when the behavior-reward mapping was arbitrarily suboptimal but still invertible (Figure \ref{fig:lazy_reach}).
+\textbf{Robustness to suboptimal demonstrations.} More broadly, SRI learned accurate reward functions whenever the demonstrations identified the goal, including in a wide variety of situations where optimality-assuming methods completely fail (Figure \ref{fig:offset_reach}; Tables \ref{tab:reachdata}, \ref{tab:ppdata}).
+It performed well even when the behavior-reward mapping was profoundly noisy (Figure \ref{fig:noisy_reach}), and even when it only received a single noisy demonstration (Figure \ref{fig:reach_dem_efficiency}); however, it performed substantially better when the behavior-reward mapping was arbitrarily suboptimal but still invertible (Figure \ref{fig:offset_reach}).
 Finally, while challenging reward functions still require a substantial number of labeled observations to be learned accurately (Table \ref{tab:ppdata}), potentially necessitating the use of self-supervised learning methods, simpler tasks may be solvable with quantities of data small enough to collect manually (Table \ref{tab:reachdata}).

-Nevertheless, our results did not come easily: we also discovered that data quality is crucial for SRI's performance, and that failing to sample states from all regions that a policy might explore can lead SRI to infer a hackable reward function with incorrect local optima.
-Pick-place tasks were particularly difficult, as the reward model needed to provide accurate pre-grasping shaping rewards in addition to a large, discontinuous success reward; however, limited model capacity often forced the model to reduce error in success prediction, to the detriment of the shaped rewards necessary to find and grasp the object.
+\textbf{Failure modes.} SRI's failures were largely data failures: when the state-reward dataset did not cover all regions that a policy might explore, SRI sometimes inferred hackable reward functions with incorrect local optima.
+Pick-place tasks were particularly sensitive, as fitting precise shaping rewards alongside a large, discontinuous success reward strained both data and model capacity (Table \ref{tab:ppdata}).
+These failures are also hard to regularize away: unlike in imitation learning, the inferred policy and reward cannot be regularized toward the demonstrations themselves, though regularizing toward states covered by the state-reward dataset or collecting state-reward labels iteratively on RL-visited states may be a viable substitute.

-In general, reward inference from arbitrary behavior is a fundamentally difficult problem, as the policy and reward function cannot be regularized to be similar to the demonstration.
-However, one could regularize the policy or reward function to prefer states that are similar to those seen in the state-reward dataset.
-Future work exploring this direction or iterative data labeling \citep{christiano2017deep} may further reduce the data requirements of SRI.